 The university has adopted seven norms for recruitment of academic staff to permanent positions.
-The norms are intended to help strengthen recruitment practices, e.g. by helping to ensure quality and diversity in the pool of applicants for positions at all four faculties.
+The norms are intended to help strengthen recruitment practices, e.g. by helping to ensure quality and diversity in the pool of applicants for positions at all five faculties.

 (Please note that the tools do not currently cover PhD fellowships.)